 Tex.
 Prop.
-Code. §§ 5.027-.031, enacted in 2011 and subsequently revised, expressly sanction use of correction instruments to correct errors and omissions in conveyances.
+Code. §§ 5.027-.031, effective September 1, 2011, and subsequently revised, expressly sanction use of correction instruments to correct errors and omissions in conveyances.
 The legislation is a reaction to Myrad Properties, Inc. v.
 LaSalle Bank, 300 S.W.3d 746 (Tex.
-2009), which held that a correction deed was void because it added a tract of land that was not included in the earlier deed that it purported to correct, but might be read to suggest that a correction deed is inherently unreliable.
-As Tex.
+2009), which held that a correction deed was void because it added a tract of land that was not included in the earlier deed that it purported to correct but might be read to suggest that a correction deed is inherently unreliable.
+Tex.
 Prop.
-Code § 5.028 directly contemplates, an examiner should liberally rely on information provided in a correction instrument purporting to correct a clerical error to give effect to a previous instrument's clarified intent where there is no apparent reason to question the correction instrument's factual accuracy.

-An examiner should not rely on a purported correction instrument that makes a material correction to an earlier instrument unless all who could be adversely affected by the correction, including subsequent purchasers, have joined in its execution.
-See Tex.
+Code § 5.028 addresses the requirements for making a nonmaterial correction, and Tex.
 Prop.
-Code § 5.029.
-Because of the difficulty in determining the materiality of a correction, absent a judicial resolution, the examiner should exercise caution in relying on a correction instrument in which not all affected persons have joined.
+Code § 5.029 addresses the requirements for making a material correction.
+Tex.
+Prop.
+Code § 5.030 addresses the effect of a correction instrument that complies with statute.
+Such an instrument is, inter alia, effective as of the date of the recorded original instrument but subject to the rights of creditors and subsequent purchasers without notice acquired on or after the date of the original instrument was "acknowledged, sworn to, or proved and filed for record....and before the correction instrument has been acknowledged, sworn to, or proved and filed for record...."
+Tex.
+Prop.
+Code § 5.031 provides that a correction instrument recorded prior to September 1, 2011, that substantially complies with Tex.
+Prop.
+Code § 5.028 or 5.029 is effective unless a court renders a final judgment determining that the correction instrument is not in substantial compliance.

+In Broadway Nat'l.
+Bank v.
+Yates Energy Corp., 631 S.W.3d 16 (Tex.
+2021), the Texas Supreme Court held that a material correction made in a correction instrument signed by parties who no longer held an interest in the property was valid without the joinder of the then current owners.
+Notwithstanding this holding, an examiner should not rely on a purported correction instrument that makes a material correction to an earlier instrument under Tex.
+Prop.
+Code § 5.029 unless all who could be adversely affected by the correction, i.e., creditors and subsequent purchasers, have joined in its execution because an examiner cannot ordinarily determine whether such party is protected or unprotected by Tex.
+Prop.
+Code § 5.030.
+In the case of a nonmaterial correction, if the correction instrument has not been executed by all parties to the original instrument and current owners, then the examiner should not presume that the parties that executed the correction instrument complied with the requirements of subsection 5.030(d).
+Moreover, because of the difficulty in determining the materiality of a correction, absent a judicial resolution, the examiner should exercise caution in relying on a correction instrument in which not all affected persons have joined.
-Citations in the Comment

-Adopted July 17, 2014.
+Source: Citations in the Comment History: Adopted July 17, 2014.